mrluc/bank-fan/README.md

 For instance, the tweet:

-    Protip:the @highmuseumofart is free 4 Bank of America users the 1st weekend of every month, & the new girl w/ a pearl earring exhib is great
+> Protip:the @highmuseumofart is free 4 Bank of America users the 1st weekend of every month, & the new girl w/ a pearl earring exhib is great

 ... appears positive.
 Sentiment analysis confirms:

     SENTIMENT ANALYSIS:

     {"score":4,"comparative":0.15384615384615385,
-     "tokens":["protipthe","highmuseumofart","is","free","","bank","of","america","users","the","st","weekend","of","every","month","amp","the","new","girl","w","a","pearl","earring","exhib","is","great"],
+     "tokens":["protipthe","highmuseumofart","is","free","","bank","of","america","users","the",
+               "st","weekend","of","every","month","amp","the","new","girl","w","a","pearl",
+               "earring","exhib","is","great"],
      "words":["free","great"],
      "positive":["free","great"],
      "negative":[]